Trevians’ offensive woes carry into conference play as Maine South blanks New Trier

 But New Trier allowed Maine South to pick up just three first downs across its next four drives.
 The Hawks eventually broke free late in the second quarter when they started a drive at New Trier’s 38-yard line with less than a minute to play in the first half.
 Maine South running back Michael Dellumo rushed home a 1-yard score to send New Trier into the half trailing 14-0.

 New Trier’s offense could not put together much at all against the Hawks.
-The Trevs totaled only 57 yards of offense (36 rushing, 21 passing) through two quarters while getting just four first downs.
+The Trevs totaled only 57 yards of offense (36 rushing, 21 passing) through two quarters while recording just four first downs.

 The second half didn’t get much better for New Trier, as the Trevs compiled 81 yards of offense over the third and fourth quarters.
 New Trier’s biggest play from scrimmage on the night was 15 yards.